 Asia has surpassed other regions to become the largest economy in the world.
 As mentioned, each region has its advantages and characteristics.
 We have observed an increasing number of big corporates deploying their innovation strategies without geographic limitation and trying to find best-fit solutions across regional markets like China, SEA, India, and Japan.
 However, it is challenging for corporates to reach outside of the organization to scout for technology and collaboration partners.

 AIRP (Asia’s Innovation Resource Platform), a cross-border consulting team under 36Kr Global, has been committed to connecting large enterprises and start-ups in various regions, helping them realise innovation transformation and finding potential partners.
-Whether you are a large enterprise or a startup, if you are interested in being part of our network or have any enquiries about AIRP, please fill in the form, we will contact you soon!
+Whether you are a large enterprise or a startup, if you are interested in being part of our network or have any enquiries about AIRP, reach us at [email protected]!